-3.14.8 Worker's Compensation
+3.13.8 Worker's Compensation

 Pursuant to 85 O.S.
 2b, Workers' Compensation Insurance is provided to all employees at the employer's expense.
-If the employee is injured while working, or contracts an illness believed to be job related, the employee should immediately notify the supervisor and the Office of Human Resources.
-The employee should not perform any tasks which might result in an injury.
-Failure to report the incident in a timely manner may result in denial of the claim and impact coverage.
+If the employee is injured while working or contracts an illness believed to be job-related, the employee should immediately notify the supervisor and the Office of Human Resources.
+The employee should not perform any tasks that might result in an injury.
+Failure to report the incident promptly may result in denial of the claim and impact coverage.
 If needing medical attention during working hours, contact the Office of Human Resources for designated first responder facilities.
 If employees need to seek medical attention after hours at an emergency room, this must be reported to their supervisor and the Office of Human Resources within 24 hours.

-3.14.9 Governmental Tort Claims Act
+3.13.9 Governmental Tort Claims Act